anerandros/DOM-Crawler/README.md

-# DOM-Crawler
+# ~~jQuery~~-DOM-Crawler
-This is a simple DOM Crawler base on JavaScript.
+This is a simple DOM Crawler base on ~~jQuert~~ JavaScript.
 You can select your context area with a simple jQuery-like selector and retrieve all data in that context.

 ## Basic setup
 ### HTML